zakizaidi123/Answer-Academy-Tech-test/README.md

 Cypress Automation Project - Answer Academy Digital Test

 Overview:
-This code repository contains Cypress automation tests created for the Yes Academy digital test.
+This code repository contains Cypress automation tests created for the Answer Academy digital test.
 The tests are written in JavaScript and were executed using Visual Studio Code as the code editor.

 Test Cases: